Error analysis of some nonlocal diffusion discretization schemes: Numerical experiments

-where $J(x;\mu,\sigma)$ is a Gaussian function of mean $\mu$ and variance $\sigma^2$, with unitary norm in $L^1(\R)$, and $\mu_{11} = 0.55, \sigma_{11} = 0.05, \mu_{12} = \mu_{22} = 0.5, \sigma_{12} = 0.1, \mu_{21} = 0.45, \sigma_{21} = \sigma_{22} = 0.025$, see Figure~\ref{fig:id}.
+where $U_0(x;\mu,\sigma)$ is a Gaussian function of mean $\mu$ and variance $\sigma^2$, with unitary norm in $L^1(\R)$, and $\mu_{11} = 0.55, \sigma_{11} = 0.05, \mu_{12} = \mu_{22} = 0.5, \sigma_{12} = 0.1, \mu_{21} = 0.45, \sigma_{21} = \sigma_{22} = 0.025$, see Figure~\ref{fig:id}.

-For the space domain we consider three cases for the uniform mesh \fer{space:disc} or \fer{mesh:fft}, with the number of nodes $J_\O\in\{100,200,300\}$.
+For the space domain we consider three cases for the uniform mesh \fer{space:disc} or \fer{mesh:fft}, with the number of nodes $J_\O\in\{100,200,300\}$, that is, with step size $h\in\{0.1, 0.005, 0.003 \}$.
 The time discretization is taken uniform too, with time step $\tau \in \{0.1, 0.01, 0.001\}$.
-Although in some cases these parameters do not satisfy the sufficient stability condition \fer{cond:est} we always deal with cases in which the schemes are actually convergent.
+Although in some cases these parameters do not satisfy the sufficient stability condition \fer{cond:est}, we always deal with cases in which the schemes are actually convergent.